natverse/coconatfly/README.md

 should not have been split into two cell types in the hemibrain).

-You can also see that cells from one hemibrain hemisphere often cluster slightly oddly - this is likely due to truncation of the axons or dendrites of these cells or a paucity of partners from the left hand side of the hemibrain.
+You can also see that cells from one hemibrain hemisphere often cluster slightly oddly (e.g. 387687146) - this is likely due to truncation of the axons or dendrites of these cells or a paucity of partners from the left hand side of the hemibrain.